 Beth’s affair shook her marriage to the core.
 Her husband was devastated, and she was panicked.
 She still loved him deeply and didn’t want to lose the life they’d built together.
 But limiting her romantic life to only her husband, Beth realized, was impossible.
+An open relationship, it seemed, was a far better choice — one that might save her marriage.

 Or so she thought, at least at first.

 Beth and her husband worked past her affair.
-Then, in a series of long conversations that took place over the course of years, Beth negotiated a new agreement with her husband: They’d open their marriage to other romantic partners while still holding tight to each other.
+Then, in a series of long conversations that took place over the course of years, Beth negotiated a new agreement with her husband: They’d embrace ethical non-monogamy and open their marriage to other romantic partners while still holding tight to each other.
 Beth stoked some old flames and lit some new ones.
 Despite his initial reluctance, her husband embraced the new phase of their marriage and entered into a long-term relationship with a woman he’d met on an online dating site.

 As Beth and her husband’s sex lives grew to involve more people, a funny thing happened to the two of them: Free of any fear or worry about potential cheating, they treated each other with newfound trust and openness.
 Beth even helped her metamour, the term for her husband’s girlfriend, get a job at her company.
 Beyond having to explain to co-workers why her husband kissed two women when he visited the workplace, the stress drained out of their relationship.